stongo/docpad-plugin-st/README.md

 		passthrough: true # calls next/returns instead of returning a 404 error, false returns a 404 when a file or an index is not found
 ```

+## Deployment Notes
+On Heroku, set cache to false.
+This will disable backend caching, which is unsupported on Heroku.
+Untested on other hosted platforms

 <!-- HISTORY/ -->

 ## History